cloudlinux/cloudlinux-doc-test/docs/kb/Billing/README.md

 - **Which payment methods are available?
 Where can I add/update payment methods?**

 PayPal and credit card are the payment methods available.
 They can be set in _Payment methods_ left sidebar menu of the _Billing_ tab.

-- **Where can I update my personal and company info?**

-This can be done on _Account details_ page.
-You can get to this page by clicking your account name at the top right of CLN UI and choosing _Settings_ in the pop-up menu.

 - **Where can I update my CLN password?**